DISCLOSURE: Everything written in this post is strictly opinion, which everyone is entitled to. Feel free to comment on your thoughts as well!

 Using Healthy Cats for Reproduction

 In addition to DNA Screenings, it’s equally as important for the breeders to monitor other health factors in the cats.
-There are certainly things that develop in adult cats that can be passed down (read my story about Delilah).
+There are certainly things that develop in adult cats that can be passed down.
 These cats should not be used for reproduction.
 The bad part about this, is that sometimes these problems don’t develop until the cats are older and have already produced kittens.
 Until an issue is presented, there’s certainly no way of knowing it exists.

 It takes years, follow-up and diligence to become very familiar with the bloodlines of a breeding cat.
 There will certainly be health-related issues that surface, regardless of the bloodlines.
 It’s up to the breeder to make good decisions about early retirement (spay/neuter) of a cat that has life-altering genetic defects that pass down to kittens.